-When trying to patch things up with someone we have had a heated disagreement with, we endeavor to put the past behind us.
-If we want to move on, we start by forgiving any past offenses.
+When trying to patch things up with someone we have had a heated disagreement with, we should endeavor to put the past behind us.
+If we want to move on, we will start by forgiving any past offenses.
 We take the bold step of fessing up to our own mistakes, by seeking forgiveness.
 When both parties desire to salvage a relationship, they should only look to the past to address issues and aspire to do better.
 The hardest part of reconciliation is letting go of the past.
 We should try to change our negative attributes, to those which will foster a good relationship.
-God offers us a new beginning that relates better to Him.
+God offers us a new beginning with a better relationship with Him.

 17 Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.
 18 Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation, 19 that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.
 20 Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God (2 Corinthians 5).